 To learn more about Self Join SQL, visit our SQL Tutorial!

-Examples of Self Join SQL
+Best Example of Self Join in SQL

 When evaluating a hierarchy, the self join is utilized generally.
 A hierarchy, as we saw previously, assigns one row in a table to another row inside the same table.
 You may consider it to have parent and child rows.